mbridgwater/task_tracker/README.md

 Lauren Bridgwater
 905759596

-(Anything else you need us to know.
-In particular if you did any of the extra credit, please describe it here)
+I did not implement the extra credit, but may if I have time prior to the last due date (with my extra days).
+Otherwise, everything should run as expected.